-If you’ve developed a new continuous cough, a fever/high temperature or loss of or change in sense of smell or taste (anosmia), you should stay at home for 7 days from the day your symptoms started and contact your line manager.
+If you’ve developed a new continuous cough, a fever/high temperature or loss of or change in sense of smell or taste (anosmia), you should contact NHS to book a test, stay at home for 10 days from the day your symptoms started and contact your line manager.
 This applies to any employee whether they are working in the office, at home or on special leave.

 For the most up-to-date information and advice please go to the NHS Inform website.